 Visiting scholars brought their African American art history research to a symposium at Boston University last Friday and Saturday, presenting to an audience of students and community members.
 The symposium, “African American Art History: Present Coordinates,” included scholars from Columbia University, University of São Paulo, Howard University and more.

-Shannon Bewley, a doctoral student in the History of Art and Architecture department and lead organizer of the event, said during the event it was “a pleasure” to bring the art historians to BU.
+Shannon Bewley, a doctoral candidate in the History of Art and Architecture department and lead organizer of the event, said during the event it was “a pleasure” to bring the art historians to BU.

 “It’s just been excellent to see everybody talking, getting to know each other, talking about really big and challenging questions for art history and architectural history,” Bewley said at the event.

 Bewley said in an interview she spearheaded the organizing efforts with “an immense amount of help and support” from other BU faculty and offices.
 The funding, Bewley said, came from the Diversity and Inclusion Office and the College of Arts and Sciences through the Emerging Scholars Program.

 Charlette Caldwell, a doctoral candidate at Columbia University, presented her research on the architectural history of the African Methodist Episcopal Church during the second day of the symposium.

 “A lot of it is related to what I like to explore in my own dissertation in terms of Blackness and identity and being American that manifests itself in the built environment,” she said.